jodastephen/railmodel/CR2-SWLondon.md

 ----------------------------------------------
 * CR2 changing to District at VIC in 31-33m at 6tph
 * LHD-WAT changing to Jubilee (Northbound) at WAT in 34-37m at 4tph (+4m)
+* LHD-WAT changing to Victoria at VXH changing to District at VIC in 37-42m at 4tph (+8m)
 * LHD-WAT changing to BAL-VIC at CLJ changing to District at VIC in 40-44m at 4tph (+10m)
 * CR2 changing to Northern (City) at BAL changing to Jubilee (Northbound) at LBG in 40-44m at 6tph (+10m)